Progess 8 and Attainment 8: an overview

 The results are compared to the national average of pupils with similar academic starting positions i.e. based on pupils' results in English and

-A Progress 8 score will be calculated for each pupil by comparing their achievement – their Attainment 8 score – with the average Attainment 8 score of all pupils nationally who had a similar starting point (or 'prior attainment'), calculated using assessment results from the end of primary school.
+A Progress 8 score is calculated for each pupil by comparing their achievement – their Attainment 8 score – with the average Attainment 8 score of all pupils nationally who had a similar starting point (or 'prior attainment'), calculated using assessment results from the end of primary school.
 The greater the Progress 8 score, the greater the progress made by the pupil compared to the average of all pupils with similar prior attainment.

 The Attainment 8 score is calculated from the sum of four elements.
 These elements are also called 'buckets'.
-Note that due to their perceived importance, English and Maths are double weighted:
+Note that due to their perceived importance, English and maths are double weighted:

 - English – double weighted – best of English Language or Literature

 - EBacc 3 subjects– three highest point scores from any of the EBacc qualifications in science subjects, computer science, history, geography, and languages.

 - Other 3 / Open 3 – the three highest point scores in any three other subjects.
 Up to three GCSE qualifications (including EBacc subjects not used to fill the slots in the EBacc element) and/or non-GCSE qualifications from the approved list for the year in question, can count towards the three slots in the 'open' element in the Progress 8 measure.

 The Progress 8 score for a school is the average of the pupil scores, but it's important to understand that Progress 8 is calculated each year on the basis of the actual results of all of the pupils taking exams at the end of Key Stage 4 that year.
 Consequently, nobody knows on results day in August what the national average will be - and so cannot know their Progress 8 score.

 The average score of all secondary schools pupils